Quantumness can enhance resilience to statistical noise in spin-network quantum reservoir computing

 where $t_k$ is the time after $k$ time steps, and $\zeta$ is sampled from the uniform distribution in the interval $\left[0,1\right]$.
 Input signals are normalized so as to lie between 0 and 1.
-The left panels of Fig. \ref{input} show examples of these inputs, and the right panels show the corresponding outputs of the quantum reservoir at a representative choice of parameters. \\ The input signals are introduced into the quantum reservoir by means of reinitializing the state of one qubit that we call qubit 1, a commonly-used form of input injection \cite{mujal_2021}: we trace out the qubit in question and prepare it in the input-defined state $|\psi_{s_k}\rangle = \sqrt{1 - s_k} |0\rangle + \sqrt{s_k} |1\rangle$, thereby transforming the quantum state of the system $\rho$ into the product state
+The left panels of Fig. \ref{input} show examples of these inputs, and the right panels show the corresponding outputs of the quantum reservoir at a representative choice of parameters.
+This form of the input signal allows us to tune its frequency scale, which is conducive to our goal of explicitly addressing the interplay between the input frequency and the dissipation time scale discussed in Ref. \cite{kora_2024}. \\ The input signals are introduced into the quantum reservoir by means of reinitializing the state of one qubit that we call qubit 1, a commonly-used form of input injection \cite{mujal_2021}: we trace out the qubit in question and prepare it in the input-defined state $|\psi_{s_k}\rangle = \sqrt{1 - s_k} |0\rangle + \sqrt{s_k} |1\rangle$, thereby transforming the quantum state of the system $\rho$ into the product state

-This injection occurs ever $\Delta t =L\delta t$, where $L$ is the number of time steps between successive input injections, chosen so as to lie in the favorable range reported in Ref. \cite{martinez_2020} in the interest of rich dynamical behavior. \\ Our reservoirs are time-multiplexed; the outputs are extracted at time intervals of $\Delta t/V$, giving rise to $NV$ virtual nodes.
+This injection occurs ever $\Delta t =L\delta t$, where $L$ is the number of time steps between successive input injections, chosen so as to lie in the favorable range reported in Ref. \cite{martinez_2020} in the interest of rich dynamical behavior (here taken to be $\Delta t$ = 2.5 and $L$ = 100). \\ Our reservoirs are time-multiplexed; the outputs are extracted at time intervals of $\Delta t/V$, giving rise to $NV$ virtual nodes (here $V=10$).
 The readout signals are here restricted to $\langle \sigma_z\rangle$, and are trained in a linear regression to produce the desired function of the input, which in this work is the fundamental linear memory task \cite{carroll_2022} $\bar{y}_k = s_{k-\tau}$ ($\bar{y}_k$ being the target). \\ After training the system on multiple sequences, we test it using a different sequence of the same frequency scale $f$.
 We employ Tikhonov regularization in which a regularization parameter is chosen to maximize performance.
 The performance of the reservoir in a memory task with time delay $\tau$ is called the memory capacity, which we compute as